 - One UI 3.1 (One UI 2.5 out of the box)

-Other than the software associated with the S Pen, which we’ll talk about below, One UI itself is identical to what’s available o other modern Samsung phones.
+Other than the software associated with the S Pen, which we’ll talk about below, One UI itself is identical to what’s available to other modern Samsung phones.
 One UI is a fairly heavy-handed skin when it comes to the fonts, icons, and general appearance of the desktop.
 Things you don’t like can probably be changed with an icon pack or other setting control.
 The Note 20 Ultra initially launched with Android 10 and One UI 2.5 (pictured in the screenshots), but was moved to Android 11 and One UI 3.1.
 Samsung is already beta testing Android 12 and One UI 4.0 on the Galaxy Note 20 Ultra.
 You can sign up for the beta program to test the software for yourself.
 Samsung hasn’t made a firm commitment on timing for the initial Android 12/One UI 4 rollout.

 Importantly, Samsung has committed to three generations of Android updates for many of its top phones, including the Note, S, and A series.
 That’s really good news for Note 20 Ultra owners, who have already been updated to Android 11 and should still see Android 12 and 13.
 Moreover, Samsung has become consistent about pushing monthly software patches to its phones and the Note 20 Ultra will see four years of those.

 The most significant software feature on the Note 20 Ultra is its integration with Windows, which has been expanded and empowered.
 It’s now even easier to connect your Note with your Windows 10 PC thanks to an icon in the Quick Settings menu.
 Swipe down, tap the link, and away you go.
 You’ll need both machines to be on the same Wi-Fi network, as well as the latest patches on the Windows 10 machine.
 Last, you’ll need to sign in to your Microsoft account on both devices.